fabryx1987/doom/README.md

 ## Get Started

-Before get started with doom-tasks, verify that you have installed node with npm
+Before get started with doom, verify that you have installed node with npm

 ```bash
 which node